marcoonroad/Coro-Simple/README.md

 ### Features and Issues ###

 The *coro* / *yield* functions from this module are implemented using the *gather* / *take* functions.
-The *gather* / *take* have some interesting features:
+The *gather* / *take* has some interesting features:

-* Dynamic-scope based: it don't care about how many calls down are to find a *take*.
+* **It has a dynamic scope:** it don't care about how many calls down are to find a *take*.
-* Lists generator: useful for list comprehension.
+* **It's a list generator:** useful for list-comprehension-like stuff.
-* Lazy: delay the evaluation until you really need it.
+* **It's also is lazy:** delay the evaluation until you really need it.

-Based on this, the *coro* / *yield* also have some features:
+Based on the stuff above, the *coro* / *yield* itself also has some features:

-* The coroutine don't care about how many calls down are to find a *yield*, even inside many other functions.
+* The coroutine don't care about how many calls down are to find a *yield*, even inside many other nested functions.
-* Only generates one value per cycle, but you can yield an anonymous array to avoid it.
+* The *yield* only generates one value per cycle, but you can yield an anonymous array to avoid it.
 * You can pass a stream to a coroutine as argument (but currently this feature still isn't supported).

 But, there are some issues, too:

-* I advise you to not use *gather* / *take* inside a coroutine, even I don't know what will happen.
+* I advise you to not use *gather* / *take* inside any coroutine, even I don't know what will happen.
-* It don't generates the last values with *return*, only with *yield*.
+* It don't generates the last values with *return* (as is the case of Lua), only with *yield*.

-You can yield, too, nothing (just for a temporary change of control flow).
+You can yield, too, **nothing** (no one argument, just for a temporary change of control flow).
 Don't worry about, it will takes (internally) the True value.